antimatter96/blog/content/post/the-practice-of-programming-3.md

 ### Principles

-simple, general. regular,
+- Simple
+- General
+- Regular
+- Predictable
+- Robust
-predictable, robust-and it must adapt gracefully as its users and its implementation change.
+- Must adapt gracefully as its users and its implementation change.

 ### Key Takeaways